Check Your Fluids

 Open up the hood and look for belts and hoses that are in poor condition.
 Get these components replaced immediately to avoid problems.

-These simple auto checks will help keep your family safe and your vehicle in top shape as you embark upon your journey.
+If you take the time and effort to prepare your car for a road trip, you will keep your family safe and your vehicle in top shape as you embark upon your journey.